SkillsFundingAgency/das-tools-servicebus-support/README.md

 * A CosmosDB instance or emulator
 * An Azure Service Bus instance
 * An Azure Active Directory account with the appropriate roles as per the [config](https://github.com/SkillsFundingAgency/das-employer-config/blob/master/das-tools-servicebus-support/SFA.DAS.Tools.Servicebus.Support.json)
+* The [das-audit](https://github.com/SkillsFundingAgency/das-audit) API available either running locally or accessible in an Azure tenancy

 ## Config